deesclouds/Devengers/README.md

 # Devengers

-If you're a collaborator, go to the Github Repo page, Git clone the project, and cd into the directory.
+Collaborators head to the Github Repo page, Git clone the project, and cd into the directory.

-**Don't fork it!**
+**DO NOT FORK IT!**

+What does forking do?

-Forking will copy it in a new Repo to your Github page, but you don't want that - you want to collaborate on the same Github Repo with your team.
+Forking copies a new Repo to your Github page.

+You do not want that - you want to collaborate on the same Github Repo with us.

 # Getting Set up